alexwlchan/alexwlchan.net/src/_drafts/getting-the-tint-colour-from-an-image-with-python-and-k-means.md

 My first thought was to try a very simple approach: tally all the colours used in the image, and pick the colour that appears most often.

-The Pillow library has [get_colors() method][get_colors] that lets you get a list of all the colours in an image, along with their frequency.
+The Pillow library has [getdata() method][get_colors] that lets you get a list of all the colours in an image, along with their frequency.
 So we can find the most common colour like so:

 ```python